image of the recipe rebel cookbook cover on transparent background.The biggest sale we've ever had! Shop The Recipe Rebel Cookbook here 🎉

 How to make pie crust:

 I use my food processor whenever I make pie crust, but it is almost as easy to make by hand!
 Here I’ll include tips for both, as the method is the same overall.
+See the complete recipe down in the recipe card.

 • Add cold butter: cut it into small cubes and break it up with a pastry cutter or in the food processor, by pulsing on and off for a couple seconds until the butter is broken into pea-sized chunks.

-Tips for rolling out pie crust:
+Tips for rolling out pie pastry

-• We have quartz counters in our kitchen, and, like marble they are naturally cooler in temperature than vinyl or others.
+We have quartz counters in our kitchen, and, like marble they are naturally cooler in temperature than vinyl or others.
 I have found that rolling out pie crust on my counters is a dream, but on the vinyl backdrop when we shot this video, it was a struggle.
 Obviously, you can’t just swap your counters, but if you make a lot of pie it might be worth investing in a small marble board for rolling pastry.

-• Using just the right amount of flour is key, as we don’t want it to stick but we also don’t want it to be dry and have difficulty crimping.
+Using just the right amount of flour is key, as we don’t want it to stick but we also don’t want it to be dry and have difficulty crimping.
 Start with a light amount, and reapply and reposition your crust as you roll it.

-• If you’re worried about transferring the crust to the pie plate (or using too much/too little flour), you can roll out your pastry on a piece of wax paper or parchment.
+If you’re worried about transferring the crust to the pie plate (or using too much/too little flour), you can roll out your pastry on a piece of wax paper or parchment.
 This way, you can just pick it up and place it right over your dish!

-close up image of blind baked pie crust
+close up image of blind baked pie crust in pie plate.

 How to blind bake a pie crust:

-• Use a fork to poke holes in the bottom and sides of the pie crust (which allows steam to escape and can help prevent bubbles).
+• Press your pie dough into the pan however you want it to look.
+Use a fork to poke holes in the bottom and sides of the pie crust (which allows steam to escape and can help prevent bubbles).

 • Place a piece of parchment paper in the middle of the crust, and pour in some dried beans or pie weights.